pyecharts/website/en-us/basic_charts.md

     # The coordinates of the radar's center (circle), the first item of the array is the horizontal coordinate, the second is the vertical coordinate.
     # Support set to percentage, when set to percentage the first term is relative to the container width, the second term is relative to the container height.
     center: Optional[types.Sequence] = None,

+    # Radius of the radar.
+Can be of the following type.
+    # number: specifies the outer radius value directly.
+    # string: for example, '20%', means that the outer radius is 20% of the length of the visible area size (the smaller of the container height and width).
+    # Array.<number|string>: The first item of the array is the inner radius and the second item is the outer radius.
+Each item follows the description of the number string above.
+    radius: types.Optional[types.Union[types.Sequence, str]] = None,

+    # The angle at which the coordinate system starts, i.e. the angle of the first indicator axis.
+    start_angle: types.Numeric = 90,

     # Text style configuration items, refer to `series_options.TextStyleOpts`
     textstyle_opts: Union[opts.TextStyleOpts, dict] = opts,